nicolas-kuechler/eth-sports-networks-2021/README.md

 The project builds on the paper [Limits of PageRank-based ranking methods in sports data](https://arxiv.org/abs/2012.06366) by Yuhao Zhou, Ruijie Wang, Yi-Cheng Zhang, An Zeng, and Matúš Medo.

 The authors propose a new approach to evaluate algorithms for ranking sports teams.
-Based on an artificial groundtruth ranking (fitness values), they introduce a model to simulate the outcome of games.
+Based on an artificial ground truth ranking (fitness values), they introduce a model to simulate the outcome of games.
 The model includes one variable for the home advantage and one for the randomness factor of the sport.
-The simulated sports results are then used to evaluate different ranking algorithms by comparing their ranking to the groundtruth.
+The simulated sports results are then used to evaluate different ranking algorithms by comparing their ranking to the ground truth.

 ![Pipeline](plots/pipeline.png)